-Today you can self drive, take a group or private transfer to the incomparable Milford Sound for and overnight cruise.
+Head down to the incomparable Milford Sound for and overnight cruise.
 The cruise style is relaxed.
 It’s about exploring the fabulous vistas, rain forest, waterfalls, and wildlife.
 As the sun sets, the on-board chef offers a delightful buffet in the dining saloon.
 Weather permitting, you will enjoy some of the best star gazing the world has to offer.
 Check in on the Mariner is 16:30.

 Suggested Accommodations: Fiordland Lodge

-Self Drive or Private vehicle transfer to Mt Cook Lakeside Retreat.
+Continue on to Mt Cook Lakeside Retreat.
 Approximate driving time 4hrs 30mins

 Welcome to paradise.
 Take in New Zealand’s highest mountain, Aoraki Mt.
 Cook and the Southern Alps.
 The night sky is spectacular and our preferred luxury lodge is located within the gold level Aoraki Mackenzie International Dark Sky Reserve.